-Set the jumper to pins 2 and 3 if you install a device on serial port A and you want to control this device with Wake Up on Ring.
+Set the jumper to pins 2 and 3 if you install a device on serial port A and you want to control this device with Rapid Resume's Wake Up on Ring settings.

 Pin numbers are identified on the system board.
 For more information about this jumper, see "Technical note about Wake Up on Ring and serial port A" on page 26.